The Major and the Minor: Production

 Wilder was driving home from the studio one evening and pulled up at a red light next to Ray Milland.
 Impulsively, he called out, "I'm doing a picture.
 Would you like to be in it?," and the actor responded, "Sure."
 Wilder sent him the script, which Milland liked.
 Three years later the two men would collaborate on The Lost Weekend, which would win Oscars for both of them.

 As a neophyte director, Wilder heavily relied on editor Doane Harrison for guidance.
 Harrison had edited Hold Back the Dawn (1941), which Brackett and Wilder had written.
 Unusually for an editor, Harrison was on the set for filming as well as working in the cutting room.
 Wilder later said, "I worked with a very good cutter, Doane Harrison, from whom I learned a great deal.
 He was much more of a help to me than the cameraman.
 When I became a director from a writer, my technical knowledge was very meagre."
 Harrison taught him how to "cut in the camera", a form of spontaneous editing that results in a minimal amount of film being shot and eliminates the possibility of studio heads later adding footage the director deemed unnecessary.
 In later years, Wilder commented, "When I finish a film, there is nothing on the cutting room floor but chewing gum wrappers and tears."
-Wilder's and Harrison's unusually close and important collaboration continued for every subsequent film directed by Wilder through The Fortune Cookie (1966).
+Wilder's and Harrison's unusually close and important collaboration continued for every subsequent film directed by Wilder through The Fortune Cookie (1966), which earned Walter Matthau an Academy Award for Best Actor.

 Leo Tover was the cinematographer for the film; Tover had also worked on Hold Back the Dawn.
 The campus of St. John's Military Academy in Delafield, Wisconsin, was used for exterior location shots.
 Principal photography was completed quickly and efficiently.
 Rogers later recalled, "We had a lot of fun making the picture.
 It was that kind of story.
 And even though it was his first film, from day one, I saw that Billy knew what to do.
 He was very sure of himself.
 He had perfect confidence ...
 I've never been sorry I made the film.
 The Major and the Minor really holds up.
 It's as good now as it was then."

 The film was remade as You're Never Too Young in 1955.
 The gender-reversal version starred Jerry Lewis as the adult disguised as a child and Diana Lynn, who portrayed teenager Lucy Hill in the original.